-According to population estimates and projections released by the Wichita State University (WSU) Center for Economic Development and Business Research in 2012, the population age 60 and older in the tri-county PSA was 97,313 in 2010.
-By the year 2020, the population is projected to increase 42.3 percent, to 138,476.
-This dramatic increase argues for considerable planning to meet future needs because program funding will not increase by 42.3 percent during this time frame.
+According to population estimates and projections released by the Wichita State University (WSU) Center for Economic Development and Business Research in 2012, the population age 60 and older in the tri-county PSA is 116,055 in 2015.
+By the year 2020, the population is projected to increase to 138,476, a 19.3 percent increase.
+This dramatic increase argues for considerable planning to meet future needs because program funding will not increase by 19.3 percent during this time frame.
 Therefore CPAAA must focus available funds in ways to have the greatest impact for older adults and the community.
 The previous section on Area Agency's Priorities described the ways in which funds will be increasingly focused in future years on evidence based programs and person centered assistance during key transition points in the senior's life.